Get exclusive member benefits & effect social change. Join Today

 A yeast infection is a fungal infection that produces white, cottage cheese-like discharge in addition to burning and itching sensations.
 The presence of yeast in the vagina is normal, but its growth can multiply out of control in certain situations.
 The following may increase your likelihood of yeast infections:

-This type of infection is often spread by sexual contact and occurs when bacteria spreads up the vagina and into other reproductive organs.
+Pelvic inflammitory disease is an infection that is often spread by sexual contact.
+It occurs when bacteria spreads up the vagina and into other reproductive organs.
 It may produce a heavy, foul-smelling discharge.

 The human papillomavirus (HPV) infection, which is spread by sexual contact, can lead to cervical cancer.
 While there may be no symptoms, this type of cancer can produce a bloody, brown, and/or watery discharge with a bad odor.
 Cervical cancer can easily be prevented or found with yearly Pap smears and HPV testing.